Why you should care

 However, a bold new biotechnology that would allow mothers to replace defective mitochondrial genomes in their offspring is currently under consideration for approval by British lawmakers.
 The procedure involves removing the nucleus from a fertilized oocyte from such a mother and inserting it into an enucleated oocyte (nucleus removed) from a second female with normal mitochondrial DNA.
 If approved, it would represent the first germ-line gene replacement in human beings, meaning that the genome would be altered not only in the individual but in all of the individual’s descendants as well.

-Our mitochondrial genes go bad all the time…even in healthy persons.
+Mitochondrial genes go bad all the time.
 There are no current cures for diseases caused by defects in MtDNA.

 As Marcy Darnovsky, of the Center for Genetics and Society in Berkeley, California, wrote in Nature, this new germ-line modification would go against current international consensus on gene therapy: ”Genetic-engineering tools may be applied…to treat an individual’s medical condition, but should not be used to…manipulate the characteristics of future children.”
 A number of European parliamentarians have also raised objections, arguing that a therapy which combines the genetic material of more than two persons ”is incompatible with human dignity.”
 So, while there is considerable excitement in the scientific community about replacing mitochondrial DNA, some worry that we’re moving too quickly into an unknown frontier.